lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter1.md

 }
 ```

 In this recipe, both the keys and the values are strings.
-This will also be the case for this exercise.
+This will also be the case for the example exercise.

 *** =instructions
 - With the strings in `countries` and `capitals`, create a dictionary called `europe` with 4 key:value pairs.
 Beware of capitalization!
 Make sure you use lowercase characters everywhere.
-- Print out `europe` to see if the result is what you expected.

 *** =hint
 - Start with `{ "spain":"madrid", ... }`.
 Include three more key:value pairs in a similar fashion.
-- Don't forget to use quotation marks for strings!

 *** =sample_code
 ```{python}